200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-Braggarts.md

 ```
 ## Author Comments (if any)

 This game can be made more roleplay-focused (and more competitive) by emphasizing the fact that each player would like their own part in the story to be the most impressive.
-The players can also tell the story in third person instead of first, with the roleplay element either removed or changed – consider playing as scholars, trying to piece together an account of a historical event.
+The players can also tell the story in third person instead of first, with the roleplay element either removed or changed â€“ consider playing as scholars, trying to piece together an account of a historical event.